Imagine you could change your behavior without relying on willpower?

 For changing habits, he discovered that simplicity matters much more than motivation or willpower.
 To form the habit of flossing each evening, Fogg broke down this habit routine to its simplest form: flossing one tooth.

-This may sound like an insignificant small change, but according to Fogg, starting small is the key.
-He realized that he didn’t need to learn to floss all his teeth, what he needed to learn was how to make the habit of flossing automatic, which requires simplicity much more than motivation.
+This may sound like an insignificant change, but according to Fogg, starting small is the key.
+What he needed to learn was how to make the habit of flossing automatic, which requires simplicity much more than motivation.

 The Fogg Behavioral Model

-The reality is that most of us struggle to sustain our motivation through the ups-and-downs of forming a difficult new habit.
-Research shows that both motivation and willpower is unreliable.
+Research shows that both motivation and willpower are unreliable.
 Eventually, when you feel hungry, angry, lonely or tired — you will lose your motivation to stick to a habit that requires a lot of motivation.

 The Role of Emotions in Habit Formation

-B.J.
 Fogg also emphasizes that it is emotions that create and reinforce habits.
-When you feel positive emotions immediately after doing a new behavior, the behavior will become more automatic.
-His research has demonstrated that the speed of habit formation is directly related to the immediacy and intensity of the emotions you feel.
+When you feel positive emotions immediately following a new behavior, the behavior will become more automatic.

-Fogg found that after a week of flossing a few teeth, he would gradually increase the number of teeth he flossed and then after a few weeks he was flossing all his teeth each evening and the habit became an automatic routine.
+Fogg found that after a week of flossing a few teeth, he would gradually increase the number of teeth he flossed and then after a few weeks, he was flossing all of his teeth each evening, transforming the habit into an automatic routine.